JoaoCampos07/JoaoCampos07/README.md

 - 👋 Hi, I’m Joao
 - 👀 I’m interested in coding in general.
-I make use of .NET/Microsoft in my daily work was a developer so I mostly interested in .NET new stuff.
+I make use a lot .NET in my day-to-day work and other microsoft technologies, so i have interest in those.
-- 🌱 I’m currently learning backend developer stuff (to dont have to constantly change this phrase :) )
+- 🌱 I’m currently learning backend developing
 - 💞️ I’m looking to collaborate on ... dont know yet.
 - 📫 How to reach me ?
 Tell you later